sam2829/project-4-royal-sam/README.md

 Background images and gallery page images were taken from google images.

 Font awesome was used for social links and for golf ball on a tee icon in the page title.

+## Technologies Used

+### Languages Used

+- HTML5
+- CSS
+- Javascript
+- Python

+### Frameworks and Tools Used

+- Django
+  - Django was used as the main python framework in the development of this project.
+- Bootstrap
+  - Bootstrap was used for the general layout, spacing and style for the website.
+- ElephantSQL
+  - ElephantSQL was used for the production database.
+- Cloudinary
+  - Cloudinary was used to store static files and images.
+- Codeanywhere
+  - Codeanywhere was used to write the code for the site.
+- GitHub
+  - GitHub was used to store the projects code after being pushed from codeanywhere.
+- Heroku
+  - Heroku was used to deploy the app.
+- Balsamiq
+  - Balsamiq was used to create my wireframes.
+- Google Maps
+  - Google Maps was used from my google account to show google maps on site.

+### Libraries Used

+## Testing